AllenInstitute/bonsai_workflows/Documentation/Bonsai_2021_pilot_report.md

   - Integration with WSE and hardware.
   - Saving data.
   - MORE DETAILS HERE
+  - Generate template workflows for a variety of stimuli.
+  - System to manage binary depencies of stimuli.

 #### **Phase 2 :** Cluster integration
   - Interaction with BehaviorMon.
   - mTrain integration.
   - WaterLog test and integration.
   - MORE DETAILS HERE
+  - Hardware backward compatible

 #### **Phase 3 :** Testing integration
   - Testing at scale with mice trained through the pipeline with a previously validated and known behavior.